 For a number of start-ups and privately held companies, Louis has served as general counsel.
 In addition to addressing IP issues, Louis has provided legal guidance on a broad range of legal issues such as those relating to domestic and international business development, technology transfer, licensing agreements, and industry standard setting organizations.

 Louis is a member of the California Bar and is admitted to practice before the United States Patent and Trademark Office.
 Since 2006, Louis has served as an adjunct faculty member at San Francisco State University where he teaches intellectual property law.
 He is fluent in Mandarin Chinese and familiar with open source software issues.
+He is also conversant in legal matters before the Food and Drug Administration as well as matters before the International Trade Commission.

 The following is a partial listing of Louis’ publications: